How Did Our 58 Counties Get Their Names?

 Created 1855, from a part of Mariposa County.
 The county derived its name from the Merced River of El Rio de Nuestra Senora de la Merced (River of Our Lady of Mercy); named in 1806 by an expedition, headed by Gabriel Moraga, which came upon it at the end of a hot dusty ride.

 Created 1874, from an eastern section of Siskiyou county.
-It derived its name from a fierce Indian tribe that lived at the Pit River headwaters.
+It derived its name from a fierce Native American tribe that lived at the Pit River headwaters.
 One historian suggests that the word modoc means “the head of the river.”
 Another states that the word is derived from the Klamath word moatakni meaning “southerners,” i.e., the people living south of the Klamath tribe.

 Created 1850.
 It derived its name from the Bay of Monterey.
-The word itself is composed of the Spanish words monte and rey, and literally means “king of the forest.”
+The word itself is composed of the Spanish words monte and rey, and literally means “king of the mountain.”
 The bay was named by Sebastian Vizcaino in 1602, in honor of the Conde de Monterey, the Viceroy of New Spain.

 Created 1850.
 Named after Napa Valley.
-The word napa is of Indian derivation and has been variously translated as “grizzly bear,” “house,” “motherland” or “fish.”
+The word napa is of Native American derivation and has been variously translated as “grizzly bear,” “house,” “motherland” or “fish.”
 Of the many explanations of the names’s origin, the most plausible seems to be that it is derived from the Patwin word napo meaning house.